Surbhi-Kohli/WebDevInterviewPrep/JSInterviewQuestions/ObjectCreationAndInheritance/2ObjectCreationBasic.md

 //WHat does 'this' get auto assigned to?: the global Window object To fix this u can use call or apply

-/*****************/
 6.Object creation via new keyword
 The new keyword is doing all the steps of object.create behind the scenes When we call a function with new keyword ,2 things are automated.

-1Creates a new object
+1. Creates a new object.
-2Returns a new object.
+2. Returns a new object.

 ```
 const user1=new userCreater("Eva",9);
 const user2=new userCreater("Tim",5);

 ```

 there are 2 things we need to figure out:
-1.How should we refer to the auto-created object.-With new, the automatically created object is given the label "this" 2.Where would be our single store for common functions(eg increment) Example code showing how "new" automates a lot of manual work
+1. How should we refer to the auto-created object.-With new, the automatically created object is given the label "this"
+2. Where would be our single store for common functions(eg increment) Example code showing how "new" automates a lot of manual work